34 military terms and their meanings

 Uncle Sam

-"Uncle Sam" is a personification of the U.S. government and sometimes the U.S. military specifically.
-Uncle and Sam begin with the country's letters and legend has it is actually meant to be Samuel Wilson, a meatpacker from New York, who lived from 1766–1854.
+"Uncle Sam" is a personification of the U.S. government and sometimes the U.S. military.
+Uncle and Sam begin with the country's letters, and according to legend, it is actually meant to be Samuel Wilson, a meatpacker from New York who lived from 1766–1854.

 Voluntold

-"Voluntold" is exactly what it sounds like, an oxymoron combining volunteer and told.
+"Voluntold" is exactly what it sounds like: an oxymoron combining the words volunteer and told.
 It is something one is asked to do voluntarily, but it has an unspoken understanding that it is not actually optional.

 XO